Do you find that your mood is low for large periods of the day and you generally feel 'down in the dumps'?

-Treatment for depression depends on several factors: the severity of your illness, what types of symptoms you have, and for how long you have had them.
+Treatment for depression and low mood depends on several factors: the severity of your illness, what types of symptoms you have, and for how long you have had them.

 For some, counseling and learning cognitive techniques to alter negative thinking is sufficient for them to begin to recover.
 Others need to engage in activities and do something, volunteer or part-time work, for example, in order to find a feeling of connection and purpose.